 The Child Development Associate (CDA) is the simplest, quickest, and most inexpensive way to further your career in early childhood education.
-ChildSavers‘ CDA training is a virtual, flexible, study program that takes place over 13 months and is taught by Cindy Kern.
-Cindy has more than 40 years of experience in early education and has trained hundreds of child care providers who went on to earn their CDA.
+ChildSavers‘ CDA training is a virtual, flexible, study program that takes place over 15 months and is taught by Koni Garofalo.

 What to Expect: ChildSavers' CDA Training

-ChildSavers offers CDA classes online!
-Our CDA training is 13-month CDA Class leading up to your test and observation.
+ChildSavers offers CDA classes online.
+Our training is 15-month course leading up to your test and observation.
 We’ll help you on your journey to earning your CDA, which will include:

-- A monthly class for 13 months.
-Don’t worry, multiple morning and evening classes are offered per month!
+- A monthly class for 15 months.
+Don’t worry, multiple evening classes are offered per month!

-- Upon completion of ChildSavers’ CDA training program, you will receive a certificate of completion for 120 clock hours of study needed to apply for credentialing through the Council for Professional Recognition in Washington, D.C.
+- Upon completion of ChildSavers’ CDA training program, you will receive a certificate of completion for 120 hours of study, needed to apply for credentialing through the Council for Professional Recognition in Washington, D.C.

-This coursework will prepare you for your CDA observation, completed by an appointed CDA representative, followed by your CDA exam administered by Pearson View Testing Center.
-We can help you coordinate this too!
+This coursework will prepare you for your observation, completed by an appointed Professional Development Specialist, followed by your CDA exam administered by Pearson VUE Testing Center.
+We can help you coordinate this too.

-To enroll or for more information contact Cindy Kern:
+To enroll or for more information contact Koni Garofalo:

 How Much Does CDA Training Cost?